samuelim01/peerprep/services/collaboration/README.md

 ## Documentation on Queue (RabbitMQ)

 The collaboration service uses RabbitMQ as a message broker to facilitate communication between microservices (such as the `matching service` and `collaboration service`) in an asynchronous manner.
-The system consists of a consumer and two
+The system consists of a consumer and four
 producers:

 ### Queues Used